 A trip to Iceland is a rare treat.
 The country has only seen an influx of tourism in the last 15 years or so.
-As airlines create new routes to the capital city of Reykjavik, the country is building new infrastructure to keep up with the crowds of adventurers rushing ...
+As airlines create new routes to the capital city of Reykjavik, the country is building new infrastructure to keep up with the crowds of adventurers rushing to take in all the Nordic island ...

 “Since the eruption of Eyjafjallajokull in 2010, tourism has boomed in Iceland, and the Icelanders have embraced it.
 The affection Icelanders have for their country is obvious.
 There is a very relaxed and welcoming vibe in this land of few stop signs and many yields.”